JobJPJoseph/Battleship-Project/README.md

 ## Phase 2
     Since Player and ComputerPlayer are always getting a range on coordinates we don't have to worry about providing that to attackShip.
 We will design the attckShip  method to now reference the a coordinate in actualGrid and set it to `S`, `H` or `X`.

+## Phase 3
+    Now lets focus on making the Computer class.
+The class will accept 'this' as an argument.
+It will NOT extend from the Board class.
+From here create a situation where it has a 50/50 chance to hit a ship and not hit a ship.